 Tip 3: Enlarge your new shoes for more comfort

-You can gently enlarge your new shoes at home without damage using several effective methods:
+You can gently stretch your new shoes at home using natural methods that soften and add room without damaging them:

-- Stuff the shoes with newspaper balls overnight to gradually soften and stretch them.
+- Stuff your shoes overnight with crumpled newspaper to gradually stretch the material.

-- Insert peeled medium-sized potatoes wrapped in paper towels overnight; the moisture and shape gently stretch and soften the shoes naturally.
+- Insert peeled medium-sized potatoes wrapped in paper towels inside your shoes overnight.
+The moisture and shape gently soften and widen them affordably and naturally.

-With patience and these tips, your new shoes will soften and fit comfortably.
-For your outings, consider carrying adhesive bandages or a backup pair of shoes for comfort.
+With patience and these techniques, your new shoes will become more comfortable for everyday use.
+For added protection on outings, carry bandages or an extra pair of shoes.

 Frequently Asked Questions About New Shoes